What Are Application Security Tools?

 Key features include:

-• Malicious package detection: Flags intentionally harmful packages to protect against supply chain threats.
+- Malicious package detection: Flags intentionally harmful components in the supply chain.

-• Automated remediation guidance: Provides clear, actionable fixes with minimal disruption to developers.
+- Automated remediation guidance: Provides actionable fixes to resolve issues quickly.

 15. Snyk